 - 1. Ombudsmen are trusted members of the student body, college staff and administration and faculty who are trained to offer students impartial information on the procedures and activities of the honor council and its hearings.
 Ombudsmen will not render opinions on the merits of any particular case. - 2.
 The Vice President shall maintain a list of ombudsmen and arrange for the recruiting and training of additional ombudsmen as seems desirable. - 3.
 Any student appearing before the honor council in any role will be given a copy of the current list of ombudsmen. - 4.
 Any student is free to confidentially discuss Honor Council procedures with any ombudsman. - 5.
 Conversations between students and ombudsmen will be treated as strictly confidential.
-No student will be asked to reveal the existence of a conversation with an ombudsman, nor will the substance of such a meeting ever become part of Honor Council proceeding. - 6.
+No student will be asked to reveal the existence of a conversation with an ombudsman, nor - 6.
 Ombudsmen are not allowed to attend hearings.

-6 Sanctions
+VI.
+Sanctions

-1. Sanctions shall reflect the number and severity of the violations, the effect of the violation on the Saint Olaf community and any prior honor code violations committed by the same student.
+- Sanctions shall reflect the number and severity of the violations, the effect of the violation on the Saint Olaf community and any prior honor code violations committed by the same student.
 The recommendations below are guidelines and are not hard and fast rules.
-They are meant to help guide the judgment of the council, not substitute for it.

-(a) The usual sanction for a first offense in a case with little or no direct impact on other students will be an F for the exam in question.

-(b) The usual sanction for a first offense in which the work of other students is stolen or plagiarized shall be a zero on the exam, which is meant to be interpreted as a more severe sanction than an F.

-(c) The usual sanction for an offense which adversely affects a significant number of other students shall be an F in the course.

-(d) The usual sanction for an offense which seriously and adversely affects the bulk of the students in a class shall be a recommendation of suspension or expulsion, in addition to an F in the course.

-- (e) Deliberate attempts to mislead the honor council will result in harsher sanctions. - (f) Repeated violations of the honor code will result in much harsher sanctions. - 2.
+They are meant to help guide the judgment of the council, not substitute for it. - a.
+The usual sanction for a first offense in a case with little or no direct impact on other students will be an F for the exam in question. - b.
+The usual sanction for a first offense in which the work of other students is stolen or plagiarized shall be a zero on the exam, which is meant to be interpreted as a more severe sanction than an F. - c.
+The usual sanction for an offense which adversely affects a significant number of other students shall be an F in the course. - d.
+The usual sanction for an offense which seriously and adversely affects the bulk of the students in a class shall be a recommendation of suspension or expulsion, in addition to an F in the course. - e.
+Deliberate attempts to mislead the honor council will result in harsher sanctions. - f.
+Repeated violations of the honor code will result in much harsher sanctions. - 2.
 The following is a list of sanctions that have been imposed in the past.
-This list should not be considered exhaustive and creative sanctioning, consistent with the constitution, is certainly encouraged.

-(a) Write an anonymous letter to the Manitou Messenger describing the importance of the honor system.

-(b) Receive a reduction of a specified number of grade levels for the exam under consideration.

-(c) Receive the lowest passing grade (D-) for the exam under consideration, unless a failing grade is earned.

-(d) Receive an F for the exam under consideration.

-(e) Receive a zero for the exam under consideration.

-(f) Receive a reduction of a specified number of grade levels for course in which the violation occurred.

-(g) Receive the lowest passing grade (D-) for the course in which the violation occurred, unless a failing grade is earned.

-(h) Receive an F for the course in which the violation occurred.

-(i) Recommend to the Dean of Students that the responsible party be temporarily suspended from the course in which the violation occurred.
+This list should not be considered exhaustive and creative sanctioning, consistent with the constitution, is certainly encouraged. - a.
+Write an anonymous letter to the Manitou Messenger describing the importance of the honor system. - b.
+Receive a reduction of a specified number of grade levels for the exam under consideration. - c.
+Receive the lowest passing grade (D-) for the exam under consideration, unless a failing grade is earned. - d.
+Receive an F for the exam under consideration. - e.
+Receive a zero for the exam under consideration. - Receive a reduction of a specified number of grade levels for course in which the violation occurred. - g.
+Receive the lowest passing grade (D-) for the course in which the violation occurred, unless a failing grade is earned. - h.
+Receive an F for the course in which the violation occurred. - i.
+Recommend to the Dean of Students that the responsible party be temporarily suspended from the course in which the violation occurred.

-(j) Recommend to the Dean of Students that the responsible party be temporarily suspended from campus.

-(k) Recommend to the Dean of Students that the responsible party be expelled from the college for a full academic year.
+- j.
+Recommend to the Dean of Students that the responsible party be temporarily suspended from campus. - k.
+Recommend to the Dean of Students that the responsible party be expelled from the college for a full academic year.